psychoinformatics-de/ipsy-docs/source/userdoc/condor.rst

 described in the Condor manual.
 The one that shall be mentioned here is ``condor_qsub``.
 This is command that (somewhat) emulates the ``qsub`` command of the widely used Sun GridEngine.
-Run ``man condor_qsub`` in a terminal on medusa for its documentation.
+Run ``man condor_qsub`` in a terminal on Medusa for its documentation.

 .. todo:: is condor_qsub accurate anymore?
 Is it in the condor manual now?

 FSL and Condor
 --------------
-FSL has been modified to directly support condor -- without the need for a submit file.
+FSL has been modified to directly support Condor -- without the need for a submit file.
 If you want FSL to submit its jobs to the cluster, set the evironment variable:

   ``FSLPARALLEL=condor``

 Note: feat does not use parallel processing for the first level analysis.
-Thus, to use feat effectively on the cluster, it is best to create a condor submit file that queues each feat call.
+Thus, to use feat effectively in Condor, it is best to create a Condor submit file that queues each feat call.
 The bash script below *creates and submits* such a file.
-The script requires that all fsf files for each first level analysis are prepared and stored in one directory and that this script is executed within that same directory.
+The script requires that all fsf files for each first level analysis are prepared and stored in one directory and that this script is executed from in that same directory.

 .. code-block:: bash